Programs we support

 Research tells us full-day Kindergarten ensures children receive the instructional and developmental time they need to build the learning-to-learn skills required for success in future grades.
 Although the Provincial Government funds half-day Kindergarten, Edmonton Public Schools provides additional funding to offer full-day Kindergarten at 20+ of its highest needs schools.

-It costs approximately $100,000 to subsidize the other half-day of Kindergarten programming per classroom, per school - each school year.
+It can cost up to $100,000 to subsidize the other half-day of Kindergarten programming per classroom, per school - each school year.
 Since our launch in 2010 and through the generosity of Edmonton Public Schools' staff members and the community, we have raised enough funds to support and sustain six full-day Kindergarten programs at the following schools:

 - Tipaskan as of the 2010-11 school year;